meshery/meshery/docs/pages/concepts/architecture/architecture.md

 ---
-layout: page
+layout: default
 title: Meshery Architecture
+permalink: concepts/architecture
-permalink: architecture
+redirect_from: architecture
+type: concepts
+abstract: overview of different individual components of Meshery architecture and how they interact as a system.
 ---

-# Architecture

 ## Languages
 Meshery and its components are written using the following languages and technologies.